madiathomas/BulkInsert/README.md

 This library is also downloadable as a Nuget package.

-To install it, simply run this nuget command on **Install-Package Recurso.BulkInsertLibrary**.
+To install it, simply run this nuget command on **Install-Package Recurso.BulkInsert**.

 [1] https://docs.microsoft.com/en-us/dotnet/api/system.data.sqlclient.sqlbulkcopy?view=netstandard-2.1